 There was not an exact match for the language you toggled to.
 You have been redirected to the nearest matching page within this section.

-Throughout the summer there are also a small market in the town square where you can buy fruits and vegetables, clothes, arts and flowers.
+Throughout the summer there is also a small market in the town square where you can buy local fruits and vegetables, clothes, arts and flowers.
 Make a stop at "Olivias Hus" where you can find leading brands in interior, furniture, clothes and shoes.
 They also have a delicious section full of tempting coffee, tea and homemade chocolates.

 The coastal archipelago outside of Mandal is well worth a visit.
-Mandal has a lively boating scene, with the guest harbor in the middle of town and the island playground right outside.
-There are great opportunities for island exploration, crab fishing, or why not just drop anchor by the town's marina?
+Mandal has a lively boating scene, with the guest harbor in the middle of the town and the island playground right outside.
+There are great opportunities for island exploration, crab fishing, or why not just drop the anchor by the town's marina?

 Back to top